 (8) Time of harvest to cooling requirements and harvest controls are based on a risk categorization of each growing area.
-The department shall assign each growing area a category of 1, 2, or 3 (where 1 corresponds to the least stringent and 3 the most stringent controls) based on the number of cases that occurred during the previous consecutive five-year period within the control months and were attributed to that growing area.
+The department shall assign each growing area a category of 1, 2, or 3,where 1 corresponds to the least stringent and 3 the most stringent harvest controls.
+These categories are based on the number of single source cases that occurred during the previous consecutive five-year period that were within the control months and attributed to that growing area.

-(9) The department shall categorize coastal growing areas in Willapa Bay and Grays Harbor as Category 1 for the first year of implementation attributing no illnesses to these areas for the years 2010 to 2014.
-For subsequent years, the department shall categorize coastal growing areas based on the criteria in subsection (8) of this section.

-(10) The department shall complete risk categorization and publish a list of all growing areas by risk category no later than February 1st annually.
+(9) The department shall complete risk categorization and publish a list of all growing areas by risk category by February 1st annually.
 The department shall use a rolling five-year average number of cases to calculate risk categories as follows:

 (a) Category 1: An average of 0.2 or fewer cases attributed to the growing area over a five-year period.